-The Board is committed to ensuring that people with disabilities have the same opportunity of access to all public areas.
+The Board is committed to ensuring that both people with and without disabilities have the same level of access to all public areas.
 The Board is committed to meeting the accessibility needs of people with disabilities, in a timely manner, in the provision of services related to the design of public spaces.